cleartonic/twitchtriviabot/README.md

     + port = default 6667 (for twitch)
     + nick = username for the bot
     + pass = password in “oath:xxxxxx... “ format.
 Retrieve from https://twitchapps.com/tmi/ for the bot
     + chan = twitch channel to connect the bot to, where trivia will take place.
-This has changed in version 2, where no number sign (#) is needed (i.e. cleartonic)
+This has changed in version 2, where no number sign (#) is needed (i.e. cleartonic).
+This must match the channel name with capitalizations exactly.

 To set up triviaset.csv properly, consider the following:
 5 headers in this release are specified: ‘category, ‘question’, ‘answer’, ‘answer2’, ‘creator’.
 Keep them in this order.